County Agriculture Profiles

 Collapse ▲This project was a collaboration between the NC State Extension Local Food Program, NC FarmLink, and the Center for Environmental Farming Systems (CEFS).

-North Carolina’s agricultural industry, including food, fiber and forestry, contributes $91.9 billion to the state’s economy, accounts for more than 17 percent of the state’s income, and employs 17 percent of the workforce.1
+North Carolina’s agricultural industry, including food, fiber and forestry, contributes $111.1 billion to the state’s economy, accounts for more than 16 percent of the state’s income, and employs 16 percent of the workforce.1 Statewide market value of agriculture products as reported by USDA 2022 Agriculture Census is $18,692,574,000.

 North Carolina is one of the most diversified agriculture states in the nation.
-The state’s 46,418 farmers grow over 80 different commodities, utilizing 8.4 million of the state’s 31 million acres to furnish consumers a dependable and affordable supply of food and fiber.
-The state ranks eighth nationally in Total Market Value of Agricultural Products Sold.
-Net income per farm in the state is over $86,645.
+The state’s 42,817 farmers grow over 80 different commodities, utilizing 8.1 million of the state’s 31 million acres to furnish consumers a dependable and affordable supply of food and fiber.
+The state ranks eighth nationally in Total Market Value of Agricultural Products Sold.2 Net income per farm in the state is over $147,411.3

 Consider one example: When school systems purchase food from local farmers, students benefit from access to healthy fresh produce, farmers benefit from sales into local schools, and the community benefits because these local sales are spent at other local businesses.
 This type of local business opportunity keeps farms in production, maintaining North Carolina’s agricultural asset base both in terms of land and farming know-how.
 And it keeps dollars spent on food circulating among other local businesses.